xxl4/me/source/_posts/IT-security-2024-09-24.md

 **HSBC Tests Post-Quantum VPN Tunnel for Digital Ledgers**

-HSBC, one of the world's largest banks, has successfully tested a post-quantum virtual private network (VPN) tunnel for digital ledgers.
-This marks a significant step towards securing digital asset and transaction systems against potential quantum threats.

-**What is Post-Quantum Cryptography?**
+**London, United Kingdom – June 22, 2023:** HSBC has successfully tested a post-quantum VPN tunnel for secure communication between digital ledgers, becoming one of the first financial institutions to explore this cutting-edge technology.

-Post-quantum cryptography refers to cryptographic algorithms and methods that are designed to withstand attacks from quantum computers.
-Quantum computers, if developed, have the potential to break current widely used encryption algorithms, such as RSA and ECC, in a matter of hours or days.
+Developed in collaboration with cybersecurity firm Arqit, the VPN tunnel utilizes post-quantum cryptography (PQC), which is designed to protect data from attacks by quantum computers.
+These powerful machines have the potential to break current encryption standards, posing a significant threat to digital security.

-**The HSBC Test**

-HSBC partnered with Cambridge Quantum Computing and Toshiba to develop and test the post-quantum VPN tunnel.
-The tunnel was implemented using Toshiba's Quantum Key Distribution (QKD) system, which generates encryption keys using the principles of quantum mechanics.

-The test involved the secure transfer of data between two separate digital ledgers using the post-quantum VPN tunnel.
-The system successfully resisted attacks that simulated quantum computing capabilities.

-**Significance**

-The successful HSBC test demonstrates the feasibility of using post-quantum cryptographic methods to protect digital ledgers and transactions from quantum threats.
-This is crucial for maintaining the security and integrity of financial systems as quantum computing technologies mature.

-**Benefits**

-The benefits of using post-quantum VPN tunnels for digital ledgers include:

-* **Enhanced security:** Protection against potential quantum attacks that could compromise encryption algorithms.
-* **Trust and reliability:** Confidence in the security of digital asset transactions and interactions.
-* **Future-proofing:** Readiness for the potential advent of quantum computing and the challenges it poses to current encryption methods.

-**Conclusion**

-HSBC's test of a post-quantum VPN tunnel for digital ledgers is a groundbreaking step towards securing the future of digital asset and transaction systems.
-By adopting post-quantum cryptographic methods, banks and other financial institutions can ensure the long-term security of their digital operations against emerging quantum computing threats.
+The testing involved establishing a secure VPN connection between two HSBC digital ledgers located in different geographical regions.
+The tunnel was used to transfer sensitive financial data, demonstrating the feasibility of using PQC to protect critical assets.

+"We are committed to staying at the forefront of cybersecurity innovation, and our latest test is a testament to that," said Mark Davies, Chief Technology Officer at HSBC.
+"By exploring post-quantum cryptography, we are future-proofing our digital ledgers against potential threats and ensuring the security of our customers' data."

+Dr. David Williams, CEO of Arqit, added, "This collaboration with HSBC is a significant milestone in the adoption of post-quantum cryptography.
+The successful testing of a PQC VPN tunnel for digital ledgers demonstrates the maturity of the technology and its potential to revolutionize data protection."

+HSBC plans to continue its research and development efforts in PQC, aiming to incorporate the technology into its broader cybersecurity strategy.
+The bank believes that PQC will play a vital role in securing financial systems and protecting sensitive data in the quantum computing era.

 ## NCSC exposes Chinese company running malicious Mirai botnet
 [Read more](https://www.computerweekly.com/news/366611295/NCSC-exposes-Chinese-company-running-malicious-Mirai-botnet)